AmilieCoding/ChemFinder/README.md

 <br>
 This tool identifies against the PubChem Database in order to check for properties of chemicals.<br>
 <br>
-This is a JAVA 8 project, if you are using it you MUST have JAVA 8 or later installed, if you are manually using the code from main.java you MUST be using JAVA 8 or later.
-JAVA 23 should work but it is untested.<br>
+This is a JAVA 21 project, if you are using it you MUST have Java 21 installed, if you are manually using the code from main.java you MUST be using JAVA21.
+Java23 may work but it is untested.<br>

 ## Using main.class from source
 - Open IntelliJ and create a new MAVEN PROJECT.<br>